Can AI Models Produce Genuine Insight?

 • Graduate-Level Science: On GPQA Diamond β€” a benchmark of PhD-level questions in physics, chemistry, and biology written by domain experts β€” GPT-4 scored 39%.
 By early 2026, GPT-5.2 reached 92% and Gemini 3.1 Pro reached 94%, far surpassing the cited expert human baseline of 70%.

-The stronger evidence comes from cases where AI systems have produced genuinely new knowledge β€” results that did not exist in their training data.
+The stronger evidence comes from cases where LLMs have produced genuinely new knowledge β€” results that did not exist in their training data.

-• Real Research Workflow: UCLA mathematician Ernest Ryu used GPT-5 in a 12-hour collaboration to prove that Nesterov's accelerated gradient method always converges β€” a 40-year-old open optimization problem (arXiv Oct 2025).
+• Proving a 40-Year-Old Conjecture: UCLA mathematician Ernest Ryu used GPT-5 in a 12-hour collaboration to prove that Nesterov's accelerated gradient method always converges β€” a 40-year-old open optimization problem (arXiv Oct 2025).

 Science and Engineering